Last Updated on October 17, 2021

 One of the most common questions pool owners and homeowners ask is how much does it cost to put a pool in your backyard?
 The answer depends on many factors, including size, shape, location, and other outdoor features.

-Inflatable pools are priced anywhere between $100 to $600.
+Inflatable pools are priced anywhere between $100 to $500.

-Why are above ground pools so popular?
+Why are temporary pools so popular?